PowerShell/platyPS/docs/New-ExternalHelp.md

 # New-ExternalHelp
 ## SYNOPSIS
-Create External help file from platyPS markdown.
+Create External help xml file from platyPS markdown, which can be interpreted by the PowerShell help engine.

 ## SYNTAX